AITHM/ACMI/src/contributors/map-name-department-of-epidemiology-and-preventive-medicine-tagref-department-of-epidemiology-and-preventive-medicine-overview-kkkkk.md

 ---
-name: Department of Epidemiology and Preventive Medicine
+name: Department of Epidemiology and Preventive Medicine,
-affiliation: Monash University, Melbourne
+affiliation: Monash University
 tagRef: Department of Epidemiology and Preventive Medicine
 overview: The Monash University's Department of Epidemiology and Preventive Medicine in the School of Public Health and Preventive Medicine has initially